International Travel

 Amsterdam-Edinburgh rail route map (plus ferry)

-Amsterdam-London Eurostar tickets are available from €40 (Standard) or €99.50 (Standard Premier) and can be booked at the NS International site.
+Amsterdam-London Eurostar tickets are available one-way from €51 (Standard), €111 (Plus) or €385 (Premier) and can be booked at the Trainline site or at the NS International site.

 London North East Railway (LNER) and Lumo operate regular direct rail services from London Kings Cross to Edinburgh and this journey takes around 4 hours 30 minutes, stopping in Newcastle and a few other towns.